 The primary objective of this Expert Group Meeting (EGM) is to review the draft Social Outlook 2022 with a view to strengthen analytical components, highlight findings and messages, and sharpen policy recommendations.
 To collect relevant feedback, prominent experts in the fields of social protection, health, labour and beyond, have been invited to participate and share their valuable views.

-The EGM will also contribute to widening the knowledge base on the topics analyzed, with specific emphasis for Asia and the Pacific, and identifying good practices and lessons learned in analyzing the three core aspects of building a resilient workforce in Asia-Pacific.
+The EGM also contributed to widening the knowledge base on the topics analyzed, with specific emphasis for Asia and the Pacific, and identifying good practices and lessons learned in analyzing the three core aspects of building a resilient workforce in Asia-Pacific.

 Organization and Participation

-The EGM will draw participation from experts in academia, think-thanks, research institution, the United Nations system entities and governments.
-It will be organized virtually from 28 to 30 June 2022, through Zoom, with various sessions dedicated to specific topics.
-The meeting will be conducted in English.
+The EGM drew participation from experts in academia, think-thanks, research institution, the United Nations system entities and governments.
+It was organized virtually from 28 to 30 June 2022, through Zoom, with various sessions dedicated to specific topics.
+The meeting was conducted in English.
 The programme for each session is provided in the next tab.